Skip to Main Content

 Subject Heading: Dry-point; Dry-point--Specimens

 Etching: An etching is created in combination with acid.
-An acid resist (usually a ground) is put on the metal plate.
+An acid resist (usually a waxy ground) is put on the metal plate.
 Then, the ground is removed by drawing with a metal needle tool or any other device that can scrape away the ground.
 The plate is placed in an acid bath.
 Where the ground has been removed, acid will etch into the plate, creating lines and recesses.
 The longer the plate is in the acid, the deeper the etch will be, and the deeper the etch, the more ink it will hold.
 Different grounds can create different effects.

 Subject Headings: Etching; Etching--Specimens